M Idioms

 a mixed bag

-- a varied collection of people or things
+- a variety of people or things

-(get or become) mixed up
+mixed up

-- become confused
+- to be confused

-He gets mixed up when he tries to speak French.
+The boy gets mixed up when he tries to speak French.

-the moment of truth
+moment of truth

 Money is no object